Search number: 005939596 (since the site opened, on Yom Kippur eve, Oct 12 2005)

 567.22aryan jubilarian and on brigadier-general Nolan or and buccaneer-

-567.22+Aryan: Indo-European or Indo-Iranian (but was appropriated by the Nazis and others to mean of northern European or Germanic descent)
+567.22+Aryan: Indo-European or Indo-Iranian (but appropriated by the Nazis and others to mean of northern European or Germanic descent)

 567.22+jubilarian: a person who celebrates a jubilee or fiftieth anniversary (especially a priest or nun) [.16]